youwen5/web/routes/software/+epilogue.typ

 But I think it’s true.
-Let’s briefly analyze two primary ways content driven sites are deployed to the web, in so-called
+Let’s briefly analyze two primary ways content driven sites are deployed to the web, in so-called "modern web development".
-#quote[modern web development].
 One: choose a web framework, and write in that.
 Two: use a static site generator, create some #smallcaps[html] templates, and write in Markdown or a similarly minimalistic markup language.
 (Three: a combination of both, like #link("https://astro.build/")[Astro].)